Silicon Valley open studios directory

 One station of the cross, Santa ClaraThe Stations of the Cross that frame the park I found surprisingly simple.
 Wooden structures that house white plastered scenes depicting Christ on the day of his crucifixion.

 Sculpture of Pope John Paul II, Santa ClaraAcross from Mary is a sculpture of Pope John Paul II in memory of his visit.
-He is lifting his arm and it seems like he is waving and smiling at Mary.
+He is lifting his arm and it seems like he is waving and smiling at Mary, the Lady of Peace.

 They also have a gift shop filled with religious paraphernalia.